Tag Archives: Bromance

 Buddymoon (2016), David Giuntoli and Flula Borg

-Buddymoon, the bromance directed by Alex Simmons and written by its stars David Giuntoli and Flula Borg had its moments, however I was still left with more to be desired.
+Buddymoon, the bromance directed by Alex Simmons and written by its stars David Giuntoli and Flula Borg had its moments, yet I was left with more to be desired.

-The elements of Buddymoon that made it less than what I had hoped for include the absence of truly engaging drama / comedy in the first two thirds of the film.
-There’s a special chemistry between the two leads but it also felt a little awkward in parts.
-The over-reliance on Borg’s German accent and peculiar behaviour to supply much of the comedy ended up making me wish for a tighter edit.
+The elements of Buddymoon that made it less than what I had hoped for include the absence of truly engaging drama/comedy in the first two-thirds.
+There is a special chemistry between the two leads.
+However, it also felt awkward in parts.
+Furthermore, over-reliance on Borg’s German accent and peculiar behaviour to supply much of the comedy had me wishing for a tighter edit.

-What I liked most about Buddymoon is the soundtrack and woodland scenery.
+The two things I like most about Buddymoon are the soundtrack and the woodland scenery.
 Another reason to watch Borg and Giuntoli’s movie might be to hear a different kind of German accent than you’re used to, should you be into that sort of thing.
-Here’s the Buddymoon trailer to remind you…
+Lastly, in case you’re curious, here’s the Buddymoon trailer.

 G